flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 employee, and he would bring hundreds of ships into one system and players are expected to respond and defend the colonies.
-These live events (of which there are other kinds) can be very entertaining, and a great way to dip your toe into RPing if you're looking for a way to get started, though they tend to be rather rare these days).
+These live events (of which there are other kinds) can be very entertaining, and a great way to dip your toe into RPing if you're looking for a way to get started.
+Keep an eye on the game world news; there tends to be a heads up there if live events are coming.
 Things grew more ominous when it was discovered that the Nation had discovered how to create their own wormholes to invade any system they chose, and even MORE ominous when pictures suggested that the Nation had conquered at least [one Jove system](http://community.eveonline.com/news/news-channels/eve-online-news/capsuleer-probe-scouts-other-side-of-nation-wormhole-returns-images-of-jovian-space.-1/) to serve as a base of operations.
 The only response from the Jove was a terse message explaining that they had retaken the station in question.
 That message